mccp/api-mmi-2026/README.md

 ## Important Notes

-### Session-Based Authentication
+### JWT Token-Based Authentication

-- This API uses **session cookies**, not JWT tokens
+- This API uses **JWT (JSON Web Tokens)** for authentication
-- After login, session cookie is automatically sent with requests
-- Session lasts 24 hours
+- After login/register, a JWT token is returned in the response
+- Include the token in the `Authorization` header: `Bearer <token>`
+- Token expiration is configurable via `JWT_EXPIRES_IN` (default: 7 days)
-- Logout destroys the session
+- Logout is handled client-side by removing the token from storage

 ### Admin Users